a fake happy sad girl

 - Posting Speed

-- A Few Posts A Day, A Few Posts a Week, Slow As Molasses
+- A Few Posts A Day, One Post a Day, A Few Posts a Week, Slow As Molasses

 - Writing Levels

 - Intermediate, Adept, Advanced, Prestige, Adaptable